a1excoder/noSpyTraffic/README.md

 php main.php
 ```

-P.S. do not forget to supplement the list of sites in the sites.json file
+P.S. do not forget update the list of sites in the sites.json file

 if you use linux:
 ```